Torrey Mitchell

-Torrey Charles Mitchell (born January 30, 1985) is a former Canadian professional ice hockey centerman.
-He spent 12 years playing professional hockey with the San Jose Sharks, the Minnesota Wild, the Buffalo Sabres, the Montreal Canadiens and the Los Angeles Kings of the National Hockey League (NHL) as well as playing in Europe with Lausanne HC of the National League (NL).
-He was originally drafted by the San Jose Sharks in the fourth round, 126th overall, of the 2004 NHL Entry Draft.
+Torrey Charles Mitchell (born January 30, 1985) is a Canadian former professional ice hockey centre.
+He was selected in the fourth round, 126th overall, by the San Jose Sharks in the 2004 NHL Entry Draft.
+Mitchell also previously played for the Minnesota Wild, Buffalo Sabres, Montreal Canadiens, Los Angeles Kings in the National Hockey League (NHL), as well as Lausanne HC of the National League (NL).

 Playing career

 Amateur

 Mitchell graduated from Selwyn House School and The Hotchkiss School before he attended the University of Vermont.
 During his Junior year at Vermont, he served as co-captain of the Catamounts.
 After the Catamounts' 2006–07 season, Mitchell left the school and played in the American Hockey League (AHL) for the Worcester Sharks.
 On March 31, 2007, Mitchell scored his first AHL goal against the Houston Aeros in a 7–3 victory.

 Professional

 San Jose Sharks

 In the summer of 2007, Mitchell attended the San Jose Sharks' training camp, and on October 4, 2007, he played his first NHL game against the Edmonton Oilers.
 He scored his first NHL goal on November 9, 2007, against Jean-Sébastien Giguère of the rival Anaheim Ducks.
 During that season, Mitchell spent most of his time playing on the third line with Patrick Rissmiller and Mike Grier, becoming a penalty-killing specialist with the Sharks.
 Mitchell also became a favourite among Shark fans when he scored a memorable goal in a game against the Ducks.
 The Sharks were killing a penalty, and Mitchell was able to grab the puck on a breakaway and score on Giguère while defenceman Mathieu Schneider was hooking from behind, even forcing Mitchell to fall on the ice before Mitchell got up and scored the goal.
 On April 10, 2008, Mitchell scored his first career NHL playoff goal in the second game of the first round series against the Calgary Flames, assisted by Ryane Clowe and Craig Rivet.

 On September 21, 2008, during an open team practice, Mitchell was pushed by Brett Westgarth while skating full speed towards the net.
 He slammed into the right goal post and suffered a complete, non-displaced tibia/fibula fracture, commonly known as a "boot top fracture."
 The original estimate for his return to the ice was a minimum of two months after the incident.
 He resumed skating with the Sharks in practice in January 2009.
 He resumed play with a planned three-game conditioning assignment to the American Hockey League Worcester Sharks on January 16, 2009, but he suffered another injury to the same leg during play on January 18.
 He missed the remainder of the regular season, later making his season debut in the Sharks third playoff game.

 After a 2008–09 season marred by injury, Mitchell became a restricted free agent in the off-season, eventually re-signing with the Sharks on a three-year, $4.1 million contract.